-- Adhesion: In vessels of high shear rate (i.e. arteriolar microvasculature), vWf is essential for the first event in primary hemostasis – platelet binding to the subendothelium. vWf mediates platelet adhesion by acting as a bridge between the platelet receptor glycoprotein Ib-IX-V and subendothelial collagen or elastin microfibrils.
+- Adhesion: In vessels of high shear rate (i.e. arteriolar microvasculature), vWf is essential for the first event in primary hemostasis – transient and weak platelet binding to the subendothelium to slow platelet velocity. vWf mediates platelet adhesion by acting as a bridge between the platelet glycoprotein Ib-IX-V receptor and subendothelial collagen or elastin microfibrils.
 Studies have shown that high molecular multimers of vWf are released from Weibel-Palade bodies after stimulation and unfold under shear as a “string”, still adherent to endothelial cells, acting like as a sling to “capture” circulating platelets (De Ceunynck et al 2013).
 Firm adhesion is mediated by integrin receptors binding to collagen, directly (GPIa/IIa) or indirectly by first binding to vWf (GPIIb/IIIa)

 - Platelet spreading: After adhesion, vWf facilitates platelet spreading on the subendothelial matrix by attaching to matrix proteins and the platelet integrin receptor GPIIb/IIIa on platelet surfaces.

 - Platelet aggregation: Von Willebrand factor aids platelet aggregation by acting as a bridge between GPIIb/IIIa on adjacent platelets, although fibrinogen is the main platelet aggregating agent in this regard.
 However, vWf may substitute for fibrinogen in afibrinogenemic patients.

 - Platelet plug stabilization: Von Willebrand factor may aid in stabilization of the primary platelet plug by aiding the incorporation of fibrin into the platelet plug.
 This is done by vWf by binding to GPIb-IX on platelets and onto fibrin.